 Articles published in the Journal of Circular Economy aim to be particularly succinct to reach both academic and practical audiences.
-Accordingly, no article published in this journal exceeds 6,000 words; and any article published in the Journal of Circular Economy must include implications for circular economy practice.
-The following types of articles are published in Circular Economy:
+Accordingly, we encourage that

 Research article: Standard research papers of 3,500 – 6,000 words in length, excluding tables, illustrations, and references.
 Length exceptions may be granted by the Handling Editor on a case by case basis.
 Length exceptions may be granted by the Handling Editor on a case by case basis.